Tuplanolla/xfce4-extra/README.md

 ## Development

-This project is in usable condition, but develop further over time.
+This project is in usable condition, but may develop further over time.

 ### Contributing